vlad916/Template-Engine/README.md

 1. Clone the repository.

-2. Open the `app.js` in visual studio or any code editor of your choice.
+2. Open the `app.js` file in visual studio or any code editor of your choice.

 3. Install all npm packages with `npm install`.